nikstar/ton-dns/README.md

 This project implements **manual DNS** smart contact, along with scripts needed to register subdomains and change smart contract ownership.

-DNS values are parsed from specially formatted text files which lets user store text or binary data.
+DNS values are parsed from specially formatted text files which let user store text or binary data.
 This submission includes scripts for generating public keys and local testing.

 Feel free to [get in touch](https://t.me/nikstar).
 This project is hosted [on Github](https://github.com/nikstar/ton-dns), I will make it public after submission deadline.